luketjohnston/distance/readme.md

 ![basic grid, vanilla distance training curve](images/basic_graph.png)

 An obvious next step is to increase the size of the toy environment.
 In my experiments I have not yet been able to reach 100% action accurracy in a toy environment above the size of about 40x40 (see discussion section).
+Also, it's worth noting that the distance errors do not converge to 0, even on the 20x20 environment.

 ## Uncommon transition toy environment (UTTE) and prioritized experience replay: